About Us

 Seeing and Knowing: A Unified Mind

-We are inspired by the idea of Ken Shin Ichi Nyo — that truly seeing and knowing are inseparable.
+We are inspired by the Japanese philosophy of Ken Shin Ichi Nyo — that truly seeing and knowing are inseparable.
 In robotics, this means perception is not a preliminary step; it is cognition in action.
 Our students are trained not merely to process data, but to observe with intention, to slow down and let the system speak back, to notice patterns and anomalies with care.
 What a robot reveals about the world also reveals something about how a student thinks.
 The robot becomes a mirror — not just of behaviour, but of attention.

 What We Offer